cdbeard/talks/README.md

 ### ADAM-20180612 'macOS 10.13 Spring Update: UAMDM, UAKEL and Secure Token'

 What we've learned on the road to supporting macOS 10.13 on Orchard Macs.

+### ADAM-20181127 'Test box special: macOS Testing in a VM and other options'

+Discussion of different test box options and VM software, plus pratical walkthrough of creating a VM in VMware Fusion then using AutoDMG and vfuse.